thversfelt/AutoHit/README.md

 ![image](https://user-images.githubusercontent.com/40113382/75798152-72193480-5d76-11ea-81b7-64d00f007fe8.png)

 I use this script in my work as an Ad Evaluator.
 I noticed that I spent about 5-10s moving my cursor to select my ratings and to submit it.
-When the HitApp requires you to evaluate 135 hits per hours, every hit should take about ~27s.
+When the HitApp requires you to evaluate 135 hits per hour, every hit should take about ~27s.
 So, about 30% of my time was spent on selecting the right judgement and submitting it.
 By automating this process, I have dramatically reduced my workload and improved my productivity.

 ## Features:
 - Automatically clicks the corresponding rating and submits it